Package Download

 Setup guide for Ruby packages

-The instructions for downloading and installing a package using a native package manager are available in the "Setup" tab on any package detail page:
+The instructions for downloading and installing a package using a native package manager are available by pressing the "Use Package" button on any package detail page:

 Setup Tab on Package Detail page